tytydraco/yessleep/out/My_friend_found_a_device_that_lets_you_hear_God_But_the_messages_we_received_were_disturbing.md

 We spent whole classes daydreaming about the voice, and every break trading theories.
 The truth is, over time we started to believe it could actually be God.

 That voice just had this pull and calm that you can’t really explain to anyone who hasn’t heard it.
-I could listen to it for fours.
+I could listen to it for hours.

 But all that was before it turned... let’s say, *aggressive*.